merahul31/QuizzyCart---Flutter/README.md

 <img src="/readme_images/3.jpg" width="250">

-## You can modify the app by randomizing the questions or you can introduce some more questions in the quiz_brain file.
+## You can modify the app by randomizing the questions or you can add some more questions in the quiz_brain file.